prio-data/views_monthly_forecasts/README.md

-# ViEWS monthly update
+# ViEWS forecasts
-Jupyter notebooks and python scripts for performing ViEWS monthly forecasts
+Jupyter notebooks and python scripts for performing ViEWS annual and monthly forecasts